 Travel is high on the list of plans for baby boomers, according to a 2020 AARP survey.
-Respondents indicated that they expect to take four to five leisure trips within the year, and about half plan to travel internationally in addition to domestically.
-Most said they travel to spend time with family and friends.
-Multi-generational travel continues to be popular with baby boomers, too.
+Respondents indicated that they expect to take several leisure trips per year within the coming years, and about half plan to travel internationally in addition to domestically.
+Most said they travel to spend time with family and friends, and multi-generational travel continues to be popular with baby boomers, too.

 Spending for the trips was anticipated to be around $7,800, according to the same survey.
 For many, whether close to retirement or already retired, that amount could represent a big chunk of their budget.
 Since travel is a priority for so many seniors, Travel + Leisure decided to look into ways of accomplishing this without breaking the bank.

 We spoke to Mark LoCastro of SmartAsset, an award-winning financial technology company that publishes educational tools to help with personal finance decisions, including retirement planning, home buying, taxes, and investing.
 As the director of public relations and spokesperson at SmartAsset, LoCastro leads a team that works to bring financial literacy to people across the country.

 We asked him how seniors can be sure to have the funds to travel during retirement.

 LoCastro emphasized the importance of “knowing their numbers,” meaning how much they’re spending and how much they’ll need to save in order to have sufficient funds available in the future.
 Although many people avoid doing it, it’s necessary to create a budget — a comprehensive list of expenses.
 From there, they can project how much they’ll need in the future, and how much they should save to get there.